Hundertwasser Art Centre

 The Hundertwasser Art Centre with Wairau Māori Art Gallery is an art and cultural centre in Whangārei, New Zealand.
-The original design was mooted in 1993 when artist Friedensreich Hundertwasser was invited to design a new arts centre.
+It is the conception of artist and architect Friedensreich Hundertwasser, who lived near Kawakawa for 30 years, and was first designed in 1993.
 The project proved controversial and was considered and rejected a number of times until it was approved by a binding referendum in June 2015.
-The centre opened on 20 February 2022.
+The centre opened on 20 February 2022 with the inaugural exhibition, Puhi Ariki, curated by Nigel Borell.